LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 ### Variable number of arguments
 Built-in `+` function allow summing all its arguments.
-You can create function that accept variable number of arguments yourself.
+You can create function that accept variable
+number of arguments yourself.

 ```scheme
 (define sum (lambda args (apply + args)))
 ```

 This function invokes a function `+` with its arguments.
 Note that are no parentheses around
 arguments.
-So all arguments will be saved inside `args` parameter.
+So all arguments will be saved inside `args` parameter. `apply` can be called with
+procedure as first argument, multiple arguments and last argument needs to be a list.

 if you invoke
 ```scheme
 (sum 1 2 3 4)
 ```

 The `args` will contain a list `'(1 2 3 4)`.
-The same, you can use improper list (with dot inside) as arguments:
+The same, you can use improper list (with dot inside)
+as arguments:

 ```scheme
 (define expression (lambda (first . rest) (/ first (apply + rest))))